pfheatwole/thesis/content/paraglider_model.rst

 Paraglider Model
 ****************

+Key Points:

+* Components of a paraglider

+* Physical model (geometry)

+* Dynamics model

+Considerations:

+* The dynamics model is required to satisfy some need.
+I need to establish the needs of the model, then show how those needs are being met.

 Flight simulations require a model of the aircraft.
 Although there are flight simulators that include models of specific paraglider configurations, none of provided parametric models.
 Performing statistical parameter estimation